One question that we get a lot is: Does it help the keyword rankings of my Google Play Android app to add short description keywords?

 - Some apps don’t have a target keyword – Based on everything mentioned above, we couldn’t select a target keyword for all apps.
 That is reflected in the chart in the next section.

-We studied the top 50 apps on the Free Chart for the Photography category on the Google Play App Store.
 Keep in mind that the results from this study came from a snapshot of the Top Charts, earlier this week, and the charts are always changing.

 This study could be done on any of the Top Charts categories (paid, grossing too).
 But Free apps usually have to rely on ASO more than the paid categories, so that is why we choose Free.